-Volatile Organic Compounds emissions are coming from fuel storage tanks, API Oil Separators, as well as from leakages that may occur during transportation of fuels within the refinery.
+Emissions of volatile organic compounds originate from the fuel storage tanks, from operation of the API oil separators, and from leakages which may occur during intra-refinery fuels movement

 The Refinery takes a series of measures and implements programs aiming at reducing gas emissions in the atmosphere.
 These measures include:

-- The treatment of sour and liquid gases before their storage, or their use as a fuel, aiming at removing hydrogen sulfide. - Installation of sulfur recovery units aiming to convert the produced hydrogen sulfide into solid sulfur, which is environmentally friendly. - The reduction and control of hydrocarbon emissions by taking several measures such as the installation of closed circuits in gas processing operations, the routing of gases from safety valves to the flares, the installation of secondary seals in floating roof tanks, the installation of floating covers in oil separators and the installation of a Vapor Recovery Unit (VRU) in the Truck Loading Terminal. - Performance control of burners and boilers. - Measuring and recording of gas emissions.
+- ➤ The treatment of sour and liquid gases before their storage, or their use as a fuel, aiming at removing hydrogen sulfide. - ➤ Installation of sulfur recovery units aiming to convert the produced hydrogen sulfide into solid sulfur, which is environmentally friendly. - ➤ The reduction and control of hydrocarbon emissions by taking several measures such as the installation of closed circuits in gas processing operations, the routing of gases from safety valves to the flares, the installation of secondary seals in floating roof tanks, the installation of floating covers in oil separators and the installation of a Vapor Recovery Unit (VRU) in the Truck Loading Terminal. - > Performance control of burners and boilers. - ➤ Measuring and recording of gas emissions.